lesept777/NaiveBayes-for-ESP32/README.md

 Naive Bayes classifiers are a set of supervised learning algorithms based on applying Bayes' theorem, but with strong independence assumptions between the features given the value of the class variable (hence naive).

-This library implements a method of classifying a *categorical* or *continuous* input data into a set of categories (classes), using a set of training data.
+This library implements a method of classifying a *categorical* or *continuous* input data into a set of classes, using a set of training data.

 This work is inspired by: [Naive Bayes classifier](https://remykarem.github.io/blog/naive-bayes) and [A Guide to the Naive Bayes Algorithm](https://www.analyticsvidhya.com/blog/2021/01/a-guide-to-the-naive-bayes-algorithm/).